Balboa Park: LEED for Communities Certification

 In 2018-19, we worked with 20 students from San Diego State University to achieve their GPRO (Green Professional Building Skills Training) Certifications.
 Utilizing backpack toolkits and their GPRO training, the students were partnered with local small-to-medium sized businesses to perform free green building audits.
 In addition to providing a professional certification and technical green building skills, the hands-on experience is highly sought after by emerging green professionals.
 By applying knowledge to real-life projects, students will gain a better understanding of implementing sustainability projects and businesses will be able to accurately assess their water, energy and waste data.

-Thanks to the SDG&E Environmental Champions Initiative, we will be continuing this project into the 2019-20 year.
+Thanks to the SDG&E Environmental Champions Initiative, that has funded this program in previous years.

 Balboa Park: LEED Recertification